New study tests best way to save Kids' decayed baby teeth

 Summary

 This study looks at three different ways to treat deep cavities in children's baby molars without pulling the tooth.
-The treatments are two types of pulpotomy (removing part of the tooth nerve) and an indirect pulp cap (leaving some decay and sealing it).
-The goal is to see which method keeps the tooth healthy and pain-free.
-About 76 children with deep decay but no signs of nerve damage are taking part.
+The treatments are two types of pulpotomy (removing part of the tooth nerve and placing a material on it) and an indirect pulp cap (leaving some decay and sealing it).
+The goal is to see which method works best to keep the tooth healthy and pain-free.
+About 76 children with deep decay but no signs of serious infection will take part.

 Disclaimer